-The timing of some expected Miami Dolphins moves.
-And one way DeVante Parker might stay with team
+The timing of Miami Dolphins moves including possible attempt to sign Tyrod Taylor

 But the Dolphins have seriously considered the possibility or retaining Parker for less.
 Much less.

 The Dolphins can offer Parker a one-year contract that would be more cap friendly and allow the player to remain in Miami.
-That one-year contract offer could easily be in the $2-$3 million range and basically present Parker with a prove-it situation with the team that drafted him in 2015.
+That one-year contract offer could easily be in the $2 million-to-$3 million range and basically present Parker with a prove-it situation with the team that drafted him in 2015.

-Taking such a tact would keep Parker in Miami for about a third of the cost of the fifth-year option.
+Taking such a tact would keep Parker in Miami for about one-third of the cost of the fifth-year option.

 And why would Parker consider such a deal?
-Well, he may not get very much more in free agency.
+Well, he might not get very much more in free agency.
 Indeed, it’s impossible to fathom a team giving Parker a lucrative three- or four-year deal based on his history.

 Parker’s best deal in free agency is likely going to be a one-year prove-it deal anyway and if that is not already clear to him it soon might be.